cgwire/kitsu/docs/nft/README.md

 ::: warning
 NFT Collections are linked to Sequences in Kitsu.
-Meaning you need to first create a sequence, then populate this sequence with NFT Collections.
+You must create a sequence and then populate it with NFT Collections.
 :::

 You need to go to the **NFT Collections** page: you can use the